Skip to main content

 OPBD Incident Position Description

-The Operations Branch Director (OPBD) is responsible for implementing the portion of the Incident Action Plan (IAP) applicable to the assigned Branch.
+The Operations Branch Director (OPBD) is responsible for providing field leadership to Division/Group Supervisors (DIVS) and leading the execution of the tactical portion of the Incident Action Plan (IAP) applicable to the assigned branch.
+The OPBD coordinates and facilitates appropriate resource allocation both within the branch and between Branches.
 The OPBD reports to the Operations Section Chief (OSC) and works in the Operations functional area.

 Leadership Level 4, Leader of Leaders (Provide Direction)